 What I basically said was; trust yourself.
 There is no right or wrong.
 There’s just what you do and what happens as a result.
 There’s no way to predict it.
 The universe is vast and most of its forces are invisible to each individual.
 Her only real option is to just relax into that flow by simply following her natural instincts.

 Maybe he would be open to it.
 Maybe he would crush her in just the right way for her to be able to move on.
 Maybe she’d get back with him and later regret it.
 It could be any of those things.
 But that doesn’t matter because there’s been great stories told throughout history that feature all of those things.
 So you can still have an awesome life and have any of those things in it.

 The most important relationship is the one you have with yourself.
 You have to be humble.
 You have to be just as ready to fail as to succeed.
 Because the point isn’t what happens, it’s only that life moves forward.
 That is what it is to live—to experience life.
 We’re not supposed to get stuck analyzing things.
-We’re supposed to Be as a verb.
+We’re supposed to Be, as a verb.

 Have a wonderfully aware day.

-Scott McPherson is a writer, public speaker, and mindfulness facilitator who works with individuals, companies and nonprofit organizations around the world.
+Scott McPherson is an Edmonton-based writer, public speaker, and mindfulness facilitator who works with individuals, companies and non-profit organizations locally and around the world.